android/architecture-templates/README.md

-Android Architecture Starter Templates
+Android Architecture Starter Templates (beta)
 ==================

-A collection of templates featuring a layered architecture ready to be used in greenfield projects or quick experiments, following the [Guide to app architecture](https://developer.android.com/topic/architecture)
+✅ **What it is**: A collection of templates featuring a layered architecture ready to be used in greenfield projects or quick experiments, following the [Guide to app architecture](https://developer.android.com/topic/architecture).

+🧑‍🏫 **What it's not**: These templates are not designed to be educational code samples.
+For that, check out [Architecture Samples](https://github.com/android/architecture-samples), the [Now In Android sample](https://github.com/android/nowinandroid) or [Compose samples](https://github.com/android/compose-samples).

 Templates are compatible with the latest **stable** version of Android Studio.